-For the past nearly 6 weeks we have been on this intense daily journey more appointments, more worry, and a lot more friends to help us.
+For the past nearly 6 weeks we have been on this intense daily journey [with] more appointments, more worry, and a lot more friends to help us.
 We got to know the home health nursing team well.
 My coworkers covered my absence and traded shifts to ensure I was home to help with our Monday home health appointment.
-Usually, this home visit involves lab collection, dressing and cap change.
-And Teddy doesn’t really appreciate much besides the chance to snag their stethoscope.
+Usually, this home visit involves lab collection, dressing, and cap change.
+And Teddy doesn’t really appreciate much besides the chance to snag their stethoscope.”

 I’ve been able to witness my husband and Teddy’s dad transform into a stronger medical advocate and have a willingness to learn a whole new set of tasks that involve everything with a PICC line.
 I have exposure – being in the medical field – so I can perform the daily tasks with ease, while he was learning everything he needed to do to keep Teddy safe.

 We have transitioned this normally toasty kid into wearing long sleeve shirts with his cover to keep his line out of sight and mind because toddlers are just that…toddlers.
 This process has enabled us to problem-solve with our local Children’s Hospital to brainstorm how to make processes and programs better for families that need them.

 This experience has made us thankful for just a stable day or week.”

 Our “normal”: adapting to life with a PICC

 “Many have continued to watch our family work through this PICC line period, commenting that we make it look easy or it doesn’t seem to phase us.
 Deep down, it’s changed how we function daily and added many stressors.